jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 println(kType) // kotlin.collections.List<kotlin.String>
 ```

-There are other ways how to get `KType`.
+There are other ways to get `KType`.
 I gave you only several examples to show basic principles.

 ## [Recipe 4](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/GenericTypeArgumentTest.kt): How to get a type argument from a generic type
-`KClass` hasn't information about `type arguments` only `KType` has.
-So before getting `type arguments` you have to have `KType` for your type.
+A `KClass` doesn't contain information about a `type argument` only a `KType` contains.
+So before getting the `type argument` you have to have the `KType` for your type.

 ```kotlin
 val kType = typeOf<Map<String, Int>>()